Case Study · AI · Teacher Tools

 The results from the beta were extremely encouraging:

-• Teachers spent 82 seconds grading manually grading comparable assignments, compared to 37 seconds for Grading Assistant.
+• Teachers spent 82 seconds manually grading comparable assignments, compared to 37 seconds with Grading Assistant.

-• Twice as many students received feedback within a day when the assignment was graded with Grading Assistant.
+• Twice as many students received feedback within a day when graded with Grading Assistant.

-• Students were 3× more likely to receive written feedback on their assignment when Grading Assistant was used (45% vs. 16%).
+• Students were 3× more likely to receive written feedback when Grading Assistant was used (45% vs. 16%).

 Usage and adoption were also strong.
-15% of teachers who assigned any writing chose a Grading Assistant assignment, and 55% of teachers who viewed a Grading Assistant assignment ultimately assigned it.
+15% of teachers who assigned any writing chose a Grading Assistant assignment, and 55% of teachers who viewed one ultimately assigned it.
 Qualitatively, teachers showed high enthusiasm.
-Many expressed interest in using Grading Assistant “every day” for writing practice.
-Teachers appreciated the reduction in grading load, allowing them to focus more on instruction and less on mechanical scoring.
-They thought the AI-generated feedback was clearer, more specific, and more encouraging than what they could produce within typical time constraints.
-Teachers also remarked that students found the feedback easy to act on and were energized by how quickly it arrived.
+Many expressed interest in using Grading Assistant "every day" for writing practice, and remarked that students found the feedback easy to act on and were energized by how quickly it arrived.

-Of course, these were beta users, so it was a self-selecting group.
+Of course, these were beta users, a self-selecting group.
 Nevertheless, both quantitatively and qualitatively, we felt affirmed that we were on the right track and should proceed immediately to a full release.

 Improvements Based on User Feedback

 Teachers in the beta edited scores or feedback only 5% of the time, suggesting strong perceived accuracy.
-And since many noted that manually clicking “accept” for each comment could be tedious, I iterated on the interface to drop the need to approve AI comments, resulting in simpler, more efficient experience.
-However, this then caused internal users to wonder if in the absence of specific confirm/edit buttons, their edits were being saved.
-This led me to iterate through several ways of conveying autosaving or adding back in save buttons.
-Eventually, I found that a simple message did the trick without needing to introdue new functionality.
+And since many noted that manually clicking "accept" for each comment could be tedious, I iterated on the interface to drop the need to approve AI comments, resulting in a simpler, more efficient experience.
+This then raised a question of whether edits were being saved, which I resolved with a simple autosave message.

 Much of the post-beta iteration was in the area of comment tone and structure, including more positive language, higher specificity, and better personalization.
 We also found that feedback containing paraphrased student writing could unintentionally repeat harmful content in rare cases.
-As a response, we introduced better content detection and flagging instead of grading potentially harmful submissions.
-Concurrently, I designed the experience whereby teachers would be alerted to these flags and could choose to grade manually or "force" Grading Assistant to evaluate a submission.
+As a response, I designed an experience whereby teachers would be alerted to flags and could choose to grade manually or force Grading Assistant to evaluate a submission.

-Perhaps the biggest barrier to satisfaction was not the user experience or the comment quality.
-Teachers simply wanted more.
-They wanted it for more genres, for longer essays, and to work with source texts.
-This was a great problem to have, and I proposed some early examples of how more options and different types of grading could be integrated into the experience, which the team eventually picked up down the line.
+Perhaps the biggest barrier to satisfaction was that teachers simply wanted more: more genres, longer essays, and support for source texts.
+This was a great problem to have, and I proposed early examples of how more options and different types of grading could be integrated into the experience.

 Productization & Integration

-Beyond the core teacher experience, I worked with our Enterprise team to add these new Grading Assistant assignments to our Benchmark experience, creating the experience whereby district admins would choose from and modify supported assignments from among the list of assignments supported by the Benchmark feature.
-I also made information architecture recommendations here as to what should and should not be included and how the assignments should be organized.
+Beyond the core teacher experience, I worked with our Enterprise team to add these new Grading Assistant assignments to our Benchmark experience, creating the flow whereby district admins would choose from and modify Grading Assistant assignments among those supported by the Benchmark feature.

 Conclusion

 Grading Assistant meaningfully reduced friction in writing instruction by halving teacher grading time, tripling student access to written feedback, and increasing teacher willingness to assign writing tasks.
-Our collaborative, cross-disciplinary approach ensured that the feature not only met the technical and pedagogical challenge of automated grading but also built genuine trust among teachers.
+Our cross-disciplinary approach ensured that the feature not only met the technical and pedagogical challenge of automated grading, but also built trust among teachers.

-The design process to me demonstrated the importance of constraining ambitious technology within clear pedagogical boundaries.
-Accuracy alone was not enough; teachers needed transparency, alignment to familiar rubrics, and confidence that they remained in control.
-Small interaction decisions, such as how feedback was structured, when approval was required, how edits were saved, had an outsized impact on the experience.
-By pairing technical experimentation with careful design, we were able to introduce AI in a way that felt supportive rather than disruptive to classroom practice.
+The design process demonstrated the importance of framing new technology within familiar boundaries.
+Beyond technical accuracy, teachers needed transparency, pedagogical alignment, and confidence that they remained in control.
+Small interaction decisions, such as how feedback was structured, when approval was required, and how edits were saved, had an outsized impact on the experience.

-Going forward, my focus shifted to supporting longer, more structured essays and refining the interface to allow teachers to view more content on smaller screens, a recurring issue I noticed while watching user sessions.
+Going forward, my focus shifted to supporting longer, more structured essays, and refining the interface to allow teachers to view more content on smaller screens.
 Now that the concept was proven, we were full steam ahead on expanding the feature to support as wide a variety of writing types as possible and making Grading Assistant more discoverable and usable.